Seirdy/seirdy.one/content/posts/website-best-practices.md

 I personally like a foreground and background of `#eee` and `#0e0e0e`, respectively.
 These shades seem to be as far apart as possible without causing accessibility issues: `#0e0e0e` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
 I also support a `prefers-contrast: less` media query which lightens the background to `#222`.

+If you use JavaScript: avoid setting colors, especially dark-mode colors, using JavaScript.
+Using JavaScript to set a styles risks introducing a "Flash of Unstyled Content" (<abbr title="Flash of Unstyled Content">FOUC</abbr>).
+In the case of a dark theme, this FoUC manifests as a "White Flash of Death" (<abbr title="White Flash of Death">WFoD</abbr>).
+A WFoD is incredibly irritating for dark-mode users; at worst, it could put photosensitive epileptic users at risk.
+CSS is a render-blocking resource for a reason.

 ### Contrast is complex

 Color is a nuanced topic that deserves more attention than current guidelines give.